Extremal Fitting Problems for Conjunctive Queries: The Case of UCQs

 For the lower bound, we use an argument that was also used in \cite{Larose2007:characterization} to show that FO definability of a CSP is NP-hard: we reduce from 3-SAT.
 Fix a schema consisting of a single binary relation $R$.
 Let $F=\{P_{n+1}\}$ where $P_{n+1}$ is the path of length $n+1$, and let $D=\{T_n\}$ where $T_{n}$ is the transitive tournament (i.e., total linear order) of length $n$.
-It is well known that $(F,D)$ is a homomorphism duality (this is known as the Gallai–Hasse–Roy–Vitaver theorem).
+It is well known that $(F,D)$ is a homomorphism duality (cf.~Example~\ref{ex:gallai}).
 Now, consider any 3-SAT input

 Let $H$ be the instance with domain $\{1, \ldots, n\}\times \{1,2,3\}$, with an atom $R(\langle i,j\rangle, \langle i',j'\rangle)$ whenever $i<j$ and $L_{i'j'}$ is not the negation of $L_{ij}$.
 We claim that the following are equivalent: \begin{enumerate} \item $\phi$ is satisfiable \item $H$ is homomorphically equivalent to $T_n$ \item $(F,\{H\})$ is a homomorphism duality \end{enumerate} The equivalence of 2 and 3 is obvious.
 Therefore, it suffices only to show that 1 and 2 are equivalent.
 By construction, $H\to T_n$.
-From 1 to 2, a homomorphism from $T_n$to $H$ may be constructed out of a satisfying assignment by mapping the $i$-th element of $T_n$ to any true literal from the $i$-th clause of $\phi$.
+From 1 to 2, a homomorphism from $T_n$ to $H$ may be constructed out of a satisfying assignment by mapping the $i$-th element of $T_n$ to any true literal from the $i$-th clause of $\phi$.
 Conversely, any homomorphism from $T_n$ to $H$ clearly induces a satisfying truth assignment for $\phi$. \end{proof}